Skip to content

 Also, watch out for potential deals during particular seasons – for example, both networks sometimes run promotional events during Black Friday or Christmas.

-At the time of writing (January 2022), Lebara also runs a student discount scheme with Student Beans.
+At the time of writing (September 2023), Lebara runs a student discount scheme with Student Beans.
 Students can get the cheapest £5 SIM plan for 99p for the first three months.
+Similarly, giffgaff has a time-limited student deal, too: 40GB for £10 a month, on a 12-month contract.

 How do other networks compare against each other?